aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/README.md

 ### Deployment validation ###

-To validate your stack and notebook instance were created successfully:
+To validate that your AWS CloudFormation stack and Amazon Sagemaker notebook instance were created successfully:

-1. Log in to your personal AWS account in the AWS Console.
+1. To validate that your AWS CloudFormation stack, log in to your personal AWS account in the AWS Console.
-1. Search for `Amazon Sagemaker` in the search bar on the top of the page.
-1. If it's collapsed, expand left navigation menu.
-1. Expand the **Notebook** section and select **Notebook instances**.
-1. On the **Notebook instances** page, confirm **DPR401-Notebook** is listed under **Name**.
-1. Next, search for `AWS CloudFormation` in the search bar on the top of the AWS Console page.
+1. Search for `AWS CloudFormation` in the search bar on the top of the AWS Console page.
 1. On the **Stacks** page, under **Stack name**, verify you have a stack titled **dpr401** with a **Status** of **CREATE_COMPLETE**.
 1. Select the stack **dpr401**.
 1. On the **dpr401** page, confirm under the **Resources** tab that **DPR401Notebook** and **DPR401Role** are listed.

+1. Next, to validate your Amazon Sagemaker notebook instance, search for `Amazon Sagemaker` in the search bar at the top of the page.
+1. On the Amazon Sagemaker console homepage, if the left navigation menu is collapsed, expand it.
+1. On the left navigation menu, expand the **Notebook** section and select **Notebook instances**.
+1. On the **Notebook instances** page, confirm **DPR401-Notebook** is listed under **Name**.

 ### Running the guidance ###